SpringNuance/Programming-Parallel-Supercomputers/Exercise sheets/sheet5/README.md

 <img src="figs/Eq1.png" width="150" height="50">

-where **u(x, y, t)** is the temperature field that varies in space and time, and α is thermal diffusivity constant.
+where **u(x, y, t)** is the temperature field that varies in space and time, and $\alpha$ is thermal diffusivity constant.
 The two dimensional Laplacian can be discretized using finite differences that form a second order von Neuman stencil: